 I mean, to the point of driving some people crazy.

-Every day you turn on television the radio is a PSA.
+Every day you turn on television, the radio is a PSA.

-American Cancer Society says get tested.
+American Cancer Society says, get tested.

-Don't eat this and don't drink that and get tested.
+They browbeat you with getting don't eat this and don't drink that and get tested.

-Especially for women in the minority communities.
+Especially for women in the minority communities, but everywhere really, to start getting mammograms.

 Gina, thanks.

-This the surreal nature of things continued.
+Audio soundbites on this, the surreal nature of things continued.

-A phony group representing the claiming to be the Chamber Commerce sent out an email that uh the chamber had done a 180 and was now supporting Cap and Trade.
+Do you remember two days ago, a phony group representing the claiming to be the Chamber of Commerce sent out an email that the Chamber had done a 180 and was now supporting cap and trade?

 So then we find out later the group then had a press conference in Washington where the media showed up.

-And this this fake group claiming to be the Chamber of Commerce was in the middle of the press conference, you know, denouncing uh uh uh opposition To cap and trade, claiming to be the Chamber of Commerce, and the actual communications director, the Chamber of Commerce, walked in there and said, You are not a representative of the Chamber.
+And this fake group claiming to be the Chamber of Commerce was in the middle of the press conference denouncing opposition to cap and trade, claiming to be the Chamber of Commerce.

 If any of you media people in this room want to know the opinion of the U.S. Chamber of Commerce, ask me.